ONSdigital/dp-dd-react-app/README.md

 > **IMPORTANT UPDATE**
 >
-> Currently you app can not be run on its own.
+> Currently app doesn't run on its own.
-> You need all above services up and running.
+> You need all above dependency services up and running.
 >
-> You can run it from `localhost:20000`.
+> Once started it will be served from `localhost:20000` via `dp-frontend-router`

 ### Building application